About arc42

 1. The user types an username and a password.

-4. After that, the User Authentication Service checks and validates the given data, and asks the database to find the user for the given username.
+2. After that, the credentials are checked and validated, and asks the database to find the user for the given username.

-6. The User Authentication Service verifies that the encrypted password given by the user and the encrypted password stored in the database match.
-If this happens, a JWT Token is generated and saved to the response.
+4. The Authentication Router verifies that the encrypted password given by the user and the encrypted password stored in the database match.
+If this happens, a JWT Token that expires in 1 hour is generated and sent.

 6.3.
 Game example